All docschevron-rightHelpchevron-rightarrow-leftTutorialschevron-rightUse Mapbox GL JS in a Svelte app

 Add UI HTML

-We need variables to store this information, but these variables (lng, lat, and zoom) are already created.
-It's time to add to the <div> tags that will become the informational sidebar UI element.
-Add the following HTML between your root <div> tags, above the <div> with class "map-wrap">:
+As we've already created these variables (lng, lat, and zoom), it's time to add to the <div> that will become the informational sidebar UI element.
+Add the following HTML into your app, below the <div> with class "map".

 </script>